testcontainers/testcontainers-python/README.md

 python-testcontainers
 =====================

-python-testcontainers provides capabilities to spin up a containers to test purposes would that be a database, or Selenium web browser.
+python-testcontainers provides capabilities to spin up a docker containers for test purposes would that be a database, Selenium web browser or any other cotainer.

+Currently available features:

+- Selenium Grid containers
+- Selenim Standalone containers
+- MySql db container
+- PostgreSQL db container

 Contribution
 ------------